Life Insurance Advice

 1. Online brokerages normally have panels of insurers from whom they source products.
 That means, while it might seem as though you’re comparing every product on the market, you’re actually only seeing products from selected insurers.

-1. Low-cost or instant-coverage insurance products typically come with unfavourable conditions (for example, very broad exclusion criteria that could mean you aren’t actually covered).
+2. Low-cost or instant-coverage insurance products typically come with unfavourable conditions (for example, very broad exclusion criteria that could mean you aren’t actually fully covered).

 Each insurer’s coverage policy differs, so always read the PDS and check with your financial adviser if you have questions.
 In general, life insurance covers death or a terminal illness diagnosis.